solidi/writing/10-cq-personal-mastery-through-hobbies.md

 But how do personal mastery and axioms interrelate with one another?
 The relation would be by ***successive approximation***.
 The ability to course-correct our skill and zone in on the axioms so that we check, apply, correct, and repeat.
 It is a relative comparison of what we can do better.

-With personal mastery, their axioms, and successive approximation, one attempts to achieve the goal.
-The goal requires the examination of successive approximation saddled around ***constraints***.
-Constraints are merely challenges to our axioms and limit validation on how we can achieve maximum personal mastery.
+With personal mastery, their axioms, and successive approximation, we attempt to achieve the goal.
+The goal requires the examination of successive approximations saddled around ***constraints***.
+Constraints are challenges to our axioms and limit validation on how we can achieve maximum personal mastery.

-But this is where it gets even more enjoyable.
-No one achieves full mastery because there is no such thing as independent personal mastery.
-Personal ability ultimately is a shared experience of ***interdependence through mentorship***.
+Hobbies have a wonderful ability to connect people together.
+Personal mastery of the hobby is ultimately a shared experience of ***interdependence through mentorship***.
 And this is the point.
-Hobbies are repeating cycles of this formula.
+Hobbies are repeating cycles of my formula.

 > Hobbies are explorations of personal mastery.
 They are the axioms divided by their constraints.
 They are amplified by successive approximation and accelerated by mentorship.